Shoulder Mount Taxidermy

 Shoulder mount taxidermy, also known as cape mount taxidermy, is the most popular African taxidermy option which utilises the cape skin and the skull and horns.

-- Make sure you tell your taxidermist your preference regarding having the horns blackened and polished or left looking natural.
+- Make sure you tell your taxidermist your preference regarding having the horns blackened, polished or left looking natural.

-- You will need to inform your taxidermist which direction you would like the head to look towards.
+- You will need to inform your taxidermist which direction you would like the head to face.
 This may be important in creating a balanced look in your trophy room with some heads mounted straight with others going left and right.
 It may also be an issue where space is tight.
-Having the head turned also shows some species like sable, to their best advantage.
+Having the head turned is important for shoulder mounts of some species like sable, as the horns may extend beyond the back of the mount.

-- Bullet holes and other similar damage will be repaired if possible.
+- Do you want bullet holes and other similar damage repaired if possible?

 - If your trophy animal has a natural disfigurement such as only one eye, a drooping ear etc, let your taxidermist know if you want it to be mounted like this or corrected (where possible).

-- These mounts generally back straight against the wall.
-If you prefer, they can be mounted on a wooden shield which may be useful on which to place a small plaque with the date and place the animal was taken.
+- These mounts are generally designed to go directly on or against a wall - the back of the mount is board or felt with hanging holes.
+If you prefer, they can be mounted on a wooden shield, perhaps adding a small plaque with the date and place the animal was taken.

-- Shoulder mounts may also be designed to sit on a pedestal.
+- Shoulder mounts may also be designed to sit on a pedestal or base that will go against the wall.

 - These mounts are essentially the front half of the animal including the front legs.

-- Mounted against a wall, they give the impression of an animal emerging from vegetation or in the case of a warthog, out of his burrow.
+- Mounted against a wall, usually at ground level, they give the impression of an animal emerging from vegetation or in the case of a warthog, out of his burrow.